idshdx/Lockpost/README.md

 Based on the provided implementation and available documentation, here is a detailed technical review of the system, its architecture, implementation components, and associated considerations:

+### What's PGP?

+PGP (Pretty Good Privacy) is an encryption technology used for:

+- Encrypting sensitive messages and files
+- Digital signatures
+- Secure communication

+The application mainly uses PGP with less other cryptography, to ensure that the communication is secure, having the end goal of the recipient being to receive, prove and read the messages securely.

+You can learn more about generating and managing PGP keys on the application's help page.
+Furthermore, you can also get server's key material, prove messages, signatures and experiment with PGP, separate from the app usage.
 ---

 ## **Technical Documentation**